faros-ai/faros-cicd-github-action/README.md

 ## Faros CI/CD Github Action

-A GitHub Action to emit CI/CD information for builds and deployments from a GitHub workflow context variables to Faros API.
+A GitHub Action to report CI/CD information for builds and deployments from a GitHub workflow context variables to Faros API.

 ## Usage

+See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

-### Emit a Build Event To Faros CI/CD Build Model
+### Report a Build Event To Faros CI/CD Build Model

+To report a build event to Faros specify build in the `model` parameter and the build details.

 ```yaml
 - name: Emit build info to Faros